LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

     }

     /**
-     * Upon construction, a instance of Counter is created for each possible state.
+     * Upon construction, an instance of Counter is created for each possible state.
 These counters are stored in an
      * EnumMap for fast retrieval.
      */
     private Map<PayloadState, Counter> getCounters() {